kj-sh604/playerctl_systray/README.md

 fi
 ```

-Feel free to write something similar.
+Feel free to implement something similar.

 ## Other Implementations:
 * xaymup's [media-control-indicator](https://github.com/xaymup/media-control-indicator) ✨
     * I've actually contributed to this repo in the past and I would say it's more "feature-complete" than my version.
-I actually highly recommend using it! *I just preferred a simpler and more barebones implementation that's why I kept my version*.
+I actually highly recommend using it!
+I just preferred a simpler and more barebones implementation that's why I kept my version.

+&nbsp;

 Happy hacking everyone! 🧑‍💻🤙